Content

 Join us on Friday, September 25th, in the SPHHS Hub Seminar Rooms for a special SPHHS Dean's Seminar event featuring Dr. Perry Halkitis, Dean of Public Health at Rutgers University.

-Drawing on themes from Humanizing Public Health: How Disease-Centered Approaches Have Failed Us, Dr. Halkitis will examine how public health's historical emphasis on disease and risk has too often obscured the lived experiences of individuals and communities.
+Drawing on themes from Humanizing Public Health: How Disease-Centered Approaches Have Failed Us, Dr. Halkitis' talk will examine how public health's historical emphasis on disease and risk has too often obscured the lived experiences of individuals and communities.
 Through examples spanning infectious disease, chronic illness, and health inequities, he will argue for a more human-centered public health that places dignity, connection, and belonging at the heart of efforts to improve population health.

 Register here.